Rent and service charge review

 What does the charge ‘Refuse Disposal’ cover?

 This charge covers the cost of removing any fly tipped items or one off cleaning.
+As this is quite difficult to predict we will use actual costs, averaged over three years.

 The council are not responsible for clearing any items fly tipped in areas where the land has been adopted by Aldwyck Housing Group.